 Boundaries for BEC zones and subzones were acquired using the bcmaps R package (Teucher et al. 2021).
 Two BEC subzones were entirely subsumed by PA (Boreal White and Black Spruce - Very Wet Cool and Spruce – Willow – Birch - Very Wet Cool Shrub), whereas the Sub-Boreal Pine – Spruce - Moist Cool subzone has no PA representation.

 Boundaries for all PA in BC were obtained from the Canadian Protected and Conserved Areas Database (available from https://cws-scf.ca/CPCAD-BDCAPC_Dec2020.gdb.zip), current as of December 2020, and includes the International Union for Conservation of Nature (IUCN) classification for each PA.
 PA were selected for analysis following the criteria outlined in Bolton et al. (2019).
 Only parks which belonged to IUCN classes Ia, Ib, II, and IV were selected, as these categories are considered strictly protected for conservation purposes, and exclude monuments, and areas which can include anthropogenic disturbances caused by natural resource development.
-Protected areas < 100 ha in size were also excluded from the analysis, as these mainly occurred in urbanized areas.
+PA smaller than 100 ha in size were also excluded from the analysis, as these mainly occurred in urbanized areas.
 After selection, 745 suitable parks managed under various jurisdictions (provincial, federal, NGOs), comprising 15.4% of the total terrestrial area of British Columbia, were studied (Environmental Reporting BC 2016).
 An equal sample of pixels equal to the area of PA or UA - whichever was lower - was randomly selected from both PA and UA for each BEC subzone.
+This sampling regime accounts for bias in topography, climate, and climax species due to the methods used to delineate BEC zones and subzones.

 Digital Elevation Model